-McGregor Boyall implemented Recite Me assistive tools on its website back in June 2021, jumping from strength to strength on its journey to a fully inclusive recruitment process.
+McGregor Boyall implemented Recite Me assistive accessibility toolbar on its website back in June 2021, jumping from strength to strength on its journey to a fully inclusive recruitment process.

 More than ever before, job searches and recruitment drives are taking place online, which may pose challenges for the 14.1 million people in the UK with a disability.